Cumehtar/PGE4/PGE4-main/PGE4-main/Wiki/Cameos/Queen Elisif.md

-Queen of Solitude, married [[Queen Gwynniene ]], laying the foundations of Greater Wrothgaria and Karth.
+Queen of Solitude, married [[Queen Gwynienne]], laying the foundations of Greater Wrothgaria and Karth.